derbyjs/derby/index.md

 Derby provides a model when calling application routes.
 On the server, it creates an empty model from the `store` associated with an app.
 When the server renders the page, the model is serialized.
 It is then reinitialized into the same state on the client.
 This model object is passed to the `app.ready()` callback and app routes rendered on the client.

-If a model is assigned to `req.model`, Derby uses that instead of creating a new model.
-This can be used to pass data from server middleware to an application route.
-The Racer session middleware uses this to create a model with a `_session` object for a given cookie.
+Derby uses the model supplied by the store.modelMiddleware by calling `req.getModel()`.
+To pass data from server-side express middleware or routes, the model can be retrieved via this same method and data can be set on it before passing control to the app router.

 > ### `model = `store.createModel` ( )`
 >
 > **model:** A Racer model object associated with the given store

-If using the Racer session middleware, server-side routes can use the model supplied on `req.model`.
+Server-side routes can use the model from `req.getModel()`.
 Otherwise, they can manually create a model via `store.createModel()`.

 ## Model features